fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 **RELEASE**: The release name for which the service to be deployed is part of - mandatory
 **API**: API token to access to the project - mandatory
+**Timeout**: time to wait before stopping the step in timeout error
+**Retry interval**: Interval between each execution occurence

+## WaitReleaseReady.yaml

+This template is a CustomApproval step template that wait until all the service of a release to have been deployed in a specific environment for it can be deployed in the next environment.
+In case the release have dependencies with release of other applications, it also wait until those dependencies to be deployed on the next environment.
+It requieres the following inputs:

+**RELEASE**: The release name for which the service to be deployed is part of - mandatory
+**API**: API token to access to the project - mandatory
+**FROMENVID**: Environment Id on which the services of the release have to be in deployed status to move to next - mandatory **TOENVID**: Environment id targetted as the next environment for deployement in which potential dependencies with other applications have to be already deployed - mandatory
+**Timeout**: time to wait before stopping the step in timeout error
+**Retry interval**: Interval between each execution occurence

+## ReleaseReady.yaml

+This template is a stage approval template that contain the WaitReleaseReady.yaml step and on top of it add the creation of a Jira ticket indicated that the release is ready to be deployed on the next environment allowing to wait for Jira approval of this ticket to move ahead.
+It requires the following inputs:

+**ReleaseName**: The release name for which the service to be deployed is part of - mandatory
+**api_key**: API token to access to the project - mandatory
+**CreateTicket**: YES or NO values to know if a Jira ticket has to be created - mandatory
+**FromEnv**: Environment Id on which the services of the release have to be in deployed status to move to next - mandatory
+**ToEnv**: Environment id targetted as the next environment for deployement in which potential dependencies with other applications have to be already deployed - mandatory
+**Timeout**: time to wait before stopping the step in timeout error
+**Retry interval**: Interval between each execution occurence

+## ResetTicket.yaml

+This template is a custom stage template to remove from the buffer the jira ticket that has been created for a release during ReleaseReady stage.
+It requieres the following inputs:

+**RELEASE**: The release name for which the buffer has to be cleaned - mandatory
+**API**: API token to access to the project - mandatory